Ultimate Guide: Solo Female Travel in San Francisco

-Below are some cool things to do solo in San Francisco!
-Feel free to tweak them according to your interests.
+Need some solo things to do in San Francisco?
+Look no further!
+My many suggestions are all listed below.
+Feel free to tweak them according to your own personal interests.

 Alcatraz Penitentiary: Alcatraz was one of the biggest highlights of my trip.
 The audio tour was one of the best that I have ever taken in my years of travel.
 The visit is also thought-provoking and makes you think about prisoners’ rights in the United States.
 Totally a great visit.
 Just make sure you reserve a space on a ferry way, way, way in advance.
 Keep in mind that Alcatraz Island is a National Park.
 Don’t litter and respect all wildlife.
 And, uh, I don’t think I need to say this, but don’t attempt to swim in the bay.
 The currents are very dangerous.
 For more reading, check out my post called “Is Alcatraz Worth Visiting?”

 Coit Tower: Go to Coit Tower a 210-foot tower in the Telegraph Hill neighborhood for some of the best views of San Francisco.